 “No!
 No, not at all.
 It’s just a bit... unusual?
-I don’t often have guys starting a conversation with me quite that way.”
+I don’t often have guys starting a conversation with me quite the way you did.”

 “One of my attributes, perhaps not an endearing one but for me a very useful one, is my infallible gaydar.
 I have an absolutely reliable gaydar.
 That’s how I could tell that you’re gay.”

 “Well, it’s true.
 Like you, I’m gay.
 Except I don’t have the gaydar part.
 I wish I had a working gaydar.
 I have absolutely zero gaydar.
 I can’t even detect guys that I later find out are gay and out here at school.
 Someone has to tell me about them, or they have to tell me themselves.
 Until then, I have no clue.
 Sorta sucks, in my opinion.”
 He turned and looked closely at Jason.
 “I’m jealous.”
 Darryl grinned.

 “Darryl, could I ask you a question, a sort of personal question?”